 I did have a bitch about the flight back to Singapore which took off late and hadn't been cleaned prior to takeoff though.
 By not cleaned, I am including toilets.

-PAL - you get what you pay for, but at least they're safe(ish) 3 days ago
+PAL - you get what you pay for, but at least they're safe(ish) about 1 month ago